Protestantism in Albania: Albanian Protestant Church

+Kostandin Kristoforidhi's New Testament in the Gheg dialect.

+Conversion of Konstandin Kristoforidhi

+The first documented Albanian Protestant was Kostandin Kristoforidhi, who left his native Eastern Orthodox faith and converted to Protestantism on his own while comparing Eastern Orthodox, Roman Catholic and Protestant theological texts.
+He went to Istanbul in 1857, and drafted a Memorandum for the Albanian language.
+He stayed in Malta until 1860 in a Protestant seminary, finishing the translation of The New Testament in the Tosk and Gheg dialects.
+He was helped by Nikolla Serreqi from Shkodër with the Gheg version of the Testament.
+Nikolla Serreqi was also the proponent for the use of the Latin alphabet, which had already been used by the early writers of the Albanian literature and Kristoforidhi embraced the idea of a Latin alphabet.

+He went to Tunis, where he worked as a teacher until 1865, when a representative of the British and Foreign Bible Society contracted him to work for the company to produce Bible translations into Albanian.
+He published in 1866 the first Gheg translation of the four gospels and the Acts of the Apostles; for the many years to come, he continued his work, publishing in the Tosk and Gheg dialects The Psalms (1868, 1869); The New Testament (1879, 1869), Genesis and Exodus (Tosk, 1880); Deuteronomy (Tosk, 1882); The Proverbs and the Book of Isaiah (Tosk, 1884).

+Qiriazi family

-Postage stamp issued by The Post of Kosovo entitled "500 Vjetori i Reformacionit / 500 Years of Reformation".
+Postage stamp issued by The Post of Kosovo entitled "500 Years of Reformation" depicting the Protestant Qiriazi family and 16th-century Protestant reformer Martin Luther.

 In Monastir, Gjerasim Qiriazi also converted to Protestantism ca. 1876-1877, and united with the multi-ethnic Protestant church there.
 The first two known Albanian Protestant-Evangelical churches were both established by Gjerasim Qiriazi, first in Monastir in 1884 and later in Korça in 1890 (both cities then part of the Ottoman Empire).

 In April 1890, Gjerasim Qiriazi was ordained as the first Albanian evangelist and preacher by the American Board of Commissioners for Foreign Missions in the board's annual meeting help in Monastir.
 The second church among Albanians was opened in Korça.
 Qiriazi was also the head of one of the first national societies within Albania, named “The Evangelical Brotherhood”.
 As a result, Gjerasim Qiriazi is considered as the father of the Albanian Protestant Church.
+Like his brother Gjerasim, Gjergj Qiriazi went on to study at the Collegiate and Theological Institute, a Protestant institution in Samokov, Bulgaria.
+Alexander Thomson sponsored his education.

+In 1889, Gjerasim commissioned the printing of the book of Genesis and the Gospel of Matthew in Albanian Tosk, and the Gospel of Matthew in Aromanian, which were printed by "Dituria" in Bucharest on behalf of BFBS.